Franz Mesmer: Investigation

-In 1784, without Mesmer requesting it, King Louis XVI appointed four members of the Faculty of Medicine as commissioners to investigate animal magnetism as practiced by d'Eslon.
-At the request of these commissioners, the king appointed five additional commissioners from the Royal Academy of Sciences.
-These included the chemist Antoine Lavoisier, the doctor Joseph-Ignace Guillotin, the astronomer Jean Sylvain Bailly, and the American ambassador Benjamin Franklin.
+In 1784, without Mesmer having requested it, King Louis XVI appointed four members of the Faculty of Medicine as commissioners to investigate animal magnetism and Mesmerism.
+At the request of these commissioners, the king appointed Baron de Breteuil, minister of the Department of Paris, to establish investigative commissions.
+One was composed of individuals from the Royal Academy of Sciences, and the other of individuals from the Academy of Sciences and the Faculty of Medicine.
+The investigative teams included the chemist Antoine Lavoisier, the doctor Joseph-Ignace Guillotin, the astronomer Jean Sylvain Bailly, and the American ambassador Benjamin Franklin.

-The commission conducted a series of experiments aimed not at determining whether Mesmer's treatment worked, but whether he had discovered a new physical fluid.
+The commission conducted a series of experiments aimed not just at determining whether Mesmer's treatment worked, but whether he had discovered a new physical fluid.
 The commission concluded that there was no evidence for such a fluid.
 Whatever benefit the treatment produced was attributed to "imagination".
-One of the commissioners, the botanist Antoine Laurent de Jussieu took exception to the official reports.
-He wrote a dissenting opinion that declared Mesmer's theory credible and worthy of further investigation.
+One of the commissioners, the botanist Antoine Laurent de Jussieu took exception to the official reports, authoring a dissenting opinion.

-The commission did not examine Mesmer, but investigated the practice of d'Eslon.
-In doing so using blind trials in their investigation, the commission learned that Mesmerism only seemed to work when the subject was aware of it.
-The commission termed it as "Imagination," but their findings are considered the first observation of the placebo effect.
+The commission did not examine Mesmer specifically, but instead observed the practice of d'Eslon.
+They used blind trials, blindfolding the subjects, in their investigation, and found that Mesmerism seemed to work only when the subject was aware of it.
+Their findings are considered the first observation of the placebo effect.
+Even d'Eslon himself was convinced by the commission, stating that, "the imagination thus directed to the relief of suffering humanity would be a most valuable means in the hands of the medical profession."

-Mesmer was driven into exile soon after the investigations on animal magnetism although his influential student, Armand-Marie-Jacques de Chastenet, Marquis de Puységur (1751–1825), continued to have many followers until his death.
-Mesmer continued to practice in Frauenfeld, Switzerland, for a number of years and died in 1815 in Meersburg.
+Mesmer was driven into exile soon after the investigations on animal magnetism.
+However, his influential student, Amand-Marie-Jacques de Chastenet, Marquis of Puységur (1751–1825), continued to have many followers until his death.

-Abbé Faria, an Indo-Portuguese monk in Paris and a contemporary of Mesmer, claimed that "nothing comes from the magnetizer; everything comes from the subject and takes place in his imagination, i.e. autosuggestion generated from within the mind".
+Mesmer continued to practice in Frauenfeld, Switzerland, for a number of years.
+He died in 1815 in Meersburg, Germany.